sigsum/sigsum-go/doc/tools.md

 limit](https://git.glasklar.is/sigsum/core/log-go/-/blob/main/doc/rate-limit.md)
 configuration.
 The key hash can be computed using
 ```
-sigsum-key hash -k KEY-FILE
+sigsum-key to-hash -k KEY-FILE
 ```

 These three conversion tools read standard input and write to standard output by default.
-It's optional to specify an input file, with `-k`, or output file, with `-o`.
+It's optional to specify an input file (with `-k` option for inputs that are in OpenSSH public key format), or output file, with `-o`.

 ## Sign and verify operations